 Loss, Theft, & Insurance

-Residents should immediately report any missing property to their Village Assistant, providing a complete description of the items and their value, where they were located, when was the last time the item was seen and is any person suspected of the theft.
+Residents should immediately report any missing property to their Village Assistant, and provide a complete description of the items and their value, where they were located, when the items were last seen, and if any person is suspected of the theft.
 Any theft should also be reported to the UM Police Department.

 All residents must keep all noise to a low level so as not to disturb or bother neighbors.
 Missoula City Ordinance requires lowering of noise level at 10:00pm.
 If you do have a noise complaint concerning a neighbor, we recommend getting to know your neighbors as soon as possible.
 That way if there is a problem you can approach them as a friend, not as a stranger.
 When the problem arises, go talk to them and try to reach an agreement.
 If the noise problem is extremely disruptive or is after normal business hours, contact the VA on duty at (406) 544-8724.
 Contact the Lewis and Clark Village Office via e-mail about the problem.